 Advantages: No user interface required, reasonably priced, Available in 2 or 3-bank models.

-Disadvantages: Substantial voltage drop, Can only sense voltage at one battery bank, May drive voltage at secondary battery bank to dangerously high levels.
+Disadvantages: Substantial voltage drop.
+Can only sense voltage at one battery bank.
+May drive voltage at secondary battery bank to dangerously high levels.
 May hold high voltage for too long at smaller bank.
 Tendency to under or overcharge secondary (non-sensed) battery bank, Greater chance of early battery failure.
-Voltage Sensing: Voltage must be sensed at most commonly used battery bank (typically house).
-Connect sense wire to battery side of isolator or positive post of battery being sensed.